zalyoung/gitlab-handbook/content/handbook/company/structure.md

 ## Functional Leaders

-Functional Leaders include all CEO Skips and a small number of other team members who are invited by E-Group members.
+Functional Leaders include Director+ CEO Skips and a small number of other team members who are invited by E-Group members.

 This group is called on to help provide input and communicate messaging when appropriate.